 Elective Courses

 Students can choose electives that build focused skills in their areas of interest.
-Some elective topics are not offered every term or year.
-Talk to your program director about the electives offered each term.
+Courses vary by term, and not all of these classes may be available every term or every year.

 Learn the technical aspects of audio field recording and editing using Adobe Audition software.